 How to Turn Quickly and Safely.
-A quick turn can be made safely if it is done the right way.
+A quick turn can be made safely, if it's done the right way.
 Here are some points that safe drivers use:

-- Do not apply the brake while you are turning.
-It is very easy to lock your wheels while turning.
-If that happens, you may skid out of control. - Do not turn any more than needed to clear whatever is in your way.
-The more sharply you turn, the greater the chances of a skid or rollover. - Be prepared to "countersteer," that is, to turn the wheel back in the other direction, once you have passed whatever was in your path.
-Unless you are prepared to countersteer, you will not be able to do it quickly enough.
-You should think of emergency steering and countersteering as two parts of one driving action.
+Do not apply the brake while you are turning.
+It's very easy to lock your wheels while turning.
+If that happens, you may skid out of control.

+Do not turn any more than needed to clear whatever is in your way.
+The more sharply you turn, the greater the chances of a skid or rollover.

+Be prepared to "counter-steer," that is, to turn the wheel back in the other direction, once you've passed whatever was in your path.
+Unless you are prepared to counter-steer, you won't be able to do it quickly enough.
+You should think of emergency steering and counter-steering as two parts of one driving action.

 Where to Steer.
 If an oncoming driver has drifted into your lane, a move to your right is best.
-If that driver realizes what has happened, the natural response will be to return to their own lane.
+If that driver realizes what has happened, the natural response will be to return to his or her own lane.

 If something is blocking your path, the best direction to steer will depend on the situation.

-- · If you have been using your mirrors, you will know which lane is empty and can be safely used. - If the shoulder is clear, going right may be best.
-No one is likely to be driving on the shoulder, but someone may be passing you on the left.
-You will know if you have been using your mirrors. - If you are blocked on both sides, a move to the right may be best.
-At least you will not force anyone into an opposing traffic lane and a possible head-on collision.
+If you have been using your mirrors, you'll know which lane is empty and can be safely used.

+If the shoulder is clear, going right may be best.
+No one is likely to be driving on the shoulder but someone may be passing you on the left.
+You will know if you have been using your mirrors.

+If you are blocked on both sides, a move to the right may be best.
+At least you won't force anyone into an opposing traffic lane and a possible head-on collision.

 Leaving the Road.
 In some emergencies, you may have to drive off the road.
 It may be less risky than facing a collision with another vehicle.

 Most shoulders are strong enough to support the weight of a large vehicle and, therefore, offer an available escape route.
-Here are some guidelines, if you do leave the road:
+Here are some guidelines, if you do leave the road.

-- Avoid braking.
+Avoid Braking.
 If possible, avoid using the brakes until your speed has dropped to about 20 mph.
-Then brake very gently to avoid skidding on a loose surface. - Keep one set of wheels on the pavement, if possible.
-This helps to maintain control. - Stay on the shoulder.
+Then brake very gently to avoid skidding on a loose surface.

+Keep One Set of Wheels on the Pavement, if Possible.
+This helps to maintain control.

+Stay on the Shoulder.
 If the shoulder is clear, stay on it until your vehicle has come to a stop.
 Signal and check your mirrors before pulling back onto the road.